polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 ### Activate using Polkadot.js Apps

-Follow these steps to use the Polkadot.js Apps UI to activate your validator:
+Follow these steps to use Polkadot.js Apps to activate your validator:

 1. Go to the **Validator** tab in the Polkadot.js Apps UI and locate the section where you input the keys generated from `rotateKeys`.
 Paste the output from `author_rotateKeys`, which is a hex-encoded key that links your validator with its session keys: